tbordvik/soko/README.md

 - Linux users can compile with `./compile` or to compile and run `./compile_and_run`
 - Windows/mac users - Read the quickstart readme.

+## Run the debug file from the project root, otherwise the resources will be missing.

 Based on the [Raylib-Quickstart](https://github.com/raylib-extras/raylib-quickstart) template - the readme from it follows.

 # Raylib-Quickstart